fdl-stuff/nashi/README.md

 and you will most likely encounter the error "ER_NOT_SUPPORTED_AUTH_MODE" but that's okay simply look into [#1](https://github.com/fdl-stuff/nashi/issues/1)

+otherwise if you have any other questions or need information on something [#18](https://github.com/fdl-stuff/nashi/issues/18) might have your answer, if it doesn't simply create a new issue.

 ## default ports

 `3306`: ringo (database)